-It may or it may not… depending on your personal situation and goals.
-A permanent life insurance is surely worth it and depending on your preference it may come in the form of a Whole life insurance or a Universal life policy.
+It may or may not… depending on your personal situation and goals.
+Permanent life insurance is surely worth it and depending on your preference it may come in the form of Whole life insurance or universal life policy.

 If you’re young and you’re looking for asset accumulation from within your life insurance policy and you don’t mind market fluctuations then a Universal life insurance policy may be best for you.

-Either way, you need a permanent life insurance for your permanent obligations.
-Permanent obligations are our financial obligations that has no end date.
+Either way, you need permanent life insurance for your permanent obligations.
+Permanent obligations are our financial obligations that have no end date.

 Legacy, charitable donations at death and final expenses like memorial services and taxes at death don’t have specific end dates to them as we never know as to when our loved ones are going to need the benefits.
-These must be protected with a permanent life insurance like a whole life policy.
+These must be protected with permanent life insurance like a whole life policy.